Tahazi/TrainingTests/README.md

 ## Author
 [SQLI](http://www.sqli.com/)
 ## Statements
-If you want to challenge yourself, you'll find the 'JUnit' file in the test package : </br> 'TrainingTests/elevators/src/test/java/com/sqli/test/elevators/' </br>
+If you want to challenge yourself, you'll find the `JUnit` file in the test package : </br> `TrainingTests/elevators/src/test/java/com/sqli/test/elevators/` </br>
 Ps : It's all you will need to solve the test.